mrdijk/EnergyEfficient_FL/energy-efficiency/docs/EnerConsMeas/EnerConMeasInDYNAMOS.md

 # Verify ServiceMonitor Configuration
 kubectl get servicemonitors -n kepler

-# Run the following command to get the services in the default namespace
+# Run the following command to get the services in the monitoring namespace
-kubectl get services -n default
+kubectl get services -n monitoring

-# Restart the prometheus instance after applying changes
-# This can be done by deleting the pod (it will automatically recreate it for you)
+# TODO: add new startup

 # Port-forward to Prometheus, using the above information, Examples:
-kubectl port-forward svc/prometheus-server 9090:80 -n default
+kubectl port-forward svc/prometheus-server 9090:80 -n monitoring
-# Or (depending on output of get services): kubectl port-forward svc/prometheus-kube-prometheus-prometheus -n default 9090:9090
+# Or (depending on output of get services): kubectl port-forward svc/prometheus-kube-prometheus-prometheus -n monitoring 9090:9090
 ```

 It may take a while before Kepler is running, in the first attempt it took 7 minutes: